 Remote Work Continues to Trigger California Taxability

 California scrutinizes individuals who live outside the state but earn income connected to California-based employers or businesses.
 Compensation tied to California services may remain taxable even when work is performed remotely.
+This issue often intersects with broader remote work tax exposure and multistate planning.

 Documentation Determines Audit Outcomes